 A catheter can also be used as a temporary remedy when the prostate has swollen due to surgery or another medical procedure.

 - Cernilton is an herbal remedy made from rye-grass pollen.
 This supplement is available over the counter, and most studies suggest it causes few side effects.
-It may moderately improve urological functioning.
+It

 - Saxifrage, an herbal remedy made from the Chinese herb Saxifraga stolonifera, may improve prostate function in some people, although research into its effectiveness is mixed.